The Insurance and Reinsurance Law Review: USA

 iii Interpreting the contract

 Because of variations among state laws, there are no overarching rules of insurance contract interpretation.
 In general, the rules of interpretation applicable to commercial contracts apply to insurance policies.
 State or federal courts that interpret contract provisions typically try to determine the objective intent of the parties.
 Unambiguous insurance policy provisions are generally enforceable.
-While these principles apply generally to reinsurance agreements as well, it is important to note that reinsurance disputes are typically viewed through the prism of industry custom and practice.
-Indeed, in reinsurance arbitrations the arbitrators' charge is often to view the parties' agreement as an 'honourable engagement' and they are often directed to interpret the contract without a need to follow strict rules of law and with a view to effecting the purpose of the contract in reaching their decision.
+While these principles apply to reinsurance agreements as well, reinsurance disputes are typically viewed through the prism of industry custom and practice.
+Indeed, in reinsurance arbitrations the arbitrators' charge is often to view the parties' agreement as an 'honourable engagement', meaning arbitrators are directed to interpret the contract without a need to follow strict rules of law and with a view to effecting the purpose of the contract in reaching their decision.

 iv Intermediaries and the role of the broker